rails-decal/fa19-proj1-HendrickZhou/ANSWERS.md

 # Q0: Why are these two errors being thrown?

+1. The model has not been migrated to database yet
+2. we havn't defined Pokemon model yet.

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *

+Everty time we refresh the website a new wild pokemon will appear.
+There're only 4 possible pokemons appeared which is defined in seeds.rb

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.